Missing something? UK police want help to solve severed finger mystery

-LONDON British police have launched a public appeal to find the owner of a human finger, seven years after it was found in London.
+LONDON (Reuters) - British police have launched a public appeal to find the owner of a human finger, seven years after it was found in London.

 Police said on Thursday that the DNA of the severed finger, which came from a male, did not match any missing person or crime reports of the time and they have no other clues.